Syren (band): Second studio album, Something Has To Separate

 After moving to The Netherlands in 2010, Syren set to work on their second studio album at Nemesis Studios in Den Helder.
 The new album, titled Something Has To Separate included 10 original songs written and produced by Syren and took listeners on a journey through the pendulous emotions of love unrequited.

 The title track, "Something Has To Separate" is one of many songs on the album featuring a new electric guitar sound by Bennett which takes Syren in a new direction from their debut album which featured only acoustic guitars.

-After all of the instruments had been recorded and the tracks produced by Jo and Erin, Syren once again relocated back to the United Kingdom where they set up 'Sapphic Studios' in Scotland.
+After all of the instruments had been recorded and the tracks produced by Jo and Erin, Syren once again relocated back to the UK, where they set up 'Sapphic Studios' in Scotland.
 There Erin laid down the album's vocals takes and recorded and arranged the strings played by Australian singer/songwriter and cellist Rebecca Wright for the song "Special".

 By August 2011, the album was being mixed by Erin and 'The Beast' at Bitch Studios, Scotland.